buruzaemon/transformers-gcp/README.md

         1. Confirm your Name, Email, and Phone number values.
         2. Click the Submit request button
     * It may take several minutes and even up to two business days before you see that GPUS-ALL-REGIONS-per-project quota value go from 0 to 1.
 Be patient.
+    * NOTE that you may have to first upgrade to a paid account to be able to change your quota settings.
+You can do that by navigating to your Billing Overview, and looking for that button to Upgrade.

 At this point, you will have a brand-new project on GCP.